remarkjs/remark/doc/remarksetting.7.md

 ### Position

-Setting `gfm: false` (default: `true`) disables positional information on
-nodes: where each node was originally located in the markdown document.
+Setting `position: false` (default: `true`) disables positions on nodes.
+Positions show where each node was originally located in the document.

 > **Careful!
 Disabling this will stop some plug-ins from working and
 > will no longer show line/column information in warnings!**